Henry Boyle, 3rd Earl of Shannon: Parliament of the United Kingdom

-Boyle was among the new Members of the House of Commons, representing Cork County in the new Parliament of the United Kingdom from 1801 to 1807.
+Boyle was among the new Members of the House of Commons, representing County Cork in the new Parliament of the United Kingdom from 1801 to 1807.
 There was no actual 1801 United Kingdom general election.
 All members of the House of Commons entered it by right of their previous election to seats in Great Britain or Ireland.
-Cork County also had a second representative in the person of Robert Uniacke Fitzgerald.
+County Cork also had a second representative in the person of Robert Uniacke Fitzgerald.
 They are both listed among the Members of the 1st UK Parliament from Ireland.
 Boyle and Fitzgerald run unopposed in the 1802 United Kingdom general election.
 They were both among the Members of the 2nd UK Parliament from Ireland.

 On 6 August 1803, Boyle was commissioned captain of a sixth unit, that of Youghal.
 During the 1st and 2nd Parliaments Boyle was not listed as either a Tory or a Whig.
 However, he ran as a Whig in the 1806 United Kingdom general election.
 He was elected alongside George Ponsonby, a fellow Whig.
 Their faction was at the time under the leadership of Charles Grey, 2nd Earl Grey.

 In the 1807 United Kingdom general election, Boyle changed his constituency.
 Ponsonby and James Bernard were elected in County Cork.
 On 15 May 1807, Boyle was elected Member of Parliament for Bandon He succeeded Courtenay Boyle in the position.
 Henry was listed as a Tory on this occasion.
 Possibly indicating support for the political coalition led by William Cavendish-Bentinck, 3rd Duke of Portland.
 On 18 May 1807, Boyle was also elected in Youghal as a Whig.
 He succeeded James Bernard.

 On 20 May 1807, the 2nd Earl of Shannon died.
 Henry succeeded him in his titles and left the House of Commons.
 He served as Custos Rotulorum of County Cork from 1807 to his death.
 Shannon entered the Privy Council of Ireland in 1808.
 That same year he became a Knight of St. Patrick.
 He was the first Lord Lieutenant of Cork from 1831 to his death.

 His death reportedly followed "an illness of nearly two years' duration".